akashuk2003/Book-Recommendation-System/README.md

 * **Postman Collection:** A `postman_collection.json` file is included in the root of the project with sample requests for all API endpoints.
 * **Deployment:** The application is deployed at Render for the backend and Vercel for the frontend.

-# notes # :books,authors,genres added from admin panel in local and supabase in production.
+note :books,authors,genres added from admin panel in local and supabase in production.